open-austin/indigent-defense-stats/README.md

 # Tyler Technologies Odyssey scraper and parser

 This is a scraper to collect and process public case records from the Tyler Technologies Odyssey court records system.
+If you are a dev or want to file an Issue, please read [CONTRIBUTING](CONTRIBUTING.md).

 ## Install